sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 There are many ways to use Git.
 Some of them with GUIs (like GitHub Desktop, SourceTree, GitKraken, etc) or IDE integrations (like in VSCode, PyCharm, etc).

-But the most universal way to use Git is through the command line interface (CLI) since it's available on all platforms and is the most powerful way to use Git.
+But the most *universal* way to use Git is through the command line interface (CLI) since it's available on all platforms and is the most powerful way to use Git.

+---

 ## Installation and Setup

-On windows, the easiest way to install Git is through [Git for Windows](https://gitforwindows.org/) which includes both Git and Git Bash, a command line interface for Git.
+On windows, the easiest way to install command line Git is through [Git for Windows](https://gitforwindows.org/)

 To configure git, you can use the `git config` command.